PerimeterX/perimeterx-php-sdk/README.md

 #### <a name="guzzle-client-handler"></a> Guzzle Client Handler

-Allows to set a handler to the Guzzle client.
+Allows setting a handler to the Guzzle client object.

 **Default:** false